jshiohaha/apriori-algorithm-implementation/README.md

 **Assignment Outline**:

-Implement the apriori algorithm to determine the frequent sets in a dataset and then generate the association rules along with their support and confidence.
-Inputs to your program must include minimums for support and confidence.

 Plot the runtime of your algorithm and the number of rules generated as a function of
     “minimum support”.

-Use the same data set to derive association rules in Weka and compare them to those
-    derived from your program.

-If you have a dataset from the domain of your project, you are free to use it.
-Use any
-    dataset from Weka datasets otherwise.

-**Deliverables**:

-Hand in a report along with the listing of your program, the output generated from the run of the test file on Canvas.
-Make sure that you have uploaded a signed copy of the Contributions form.

 **TODO's**:

     -- Generate the association rules along with their support and confidence.
-        ----> the support and confidence for the top rules seem to be a bit off from Weka's -- Plot the number of rules generated as a function of “minimum support.”
+    -- Plot the number of rules generated as a function of “minimum support.”
     -- Report for assignment
-        -- Talk about algorithm, efficiency, approach to parsing, etc.
-        -- Use the same data set to derive association rules in Weka and compare them to those derived from your program.

 **Files**: